NirutaDhimal/facial-analysis/readme.md

-This repository analyzes face of a person using api of aws rekognition service.
+This repository analyzes image of a person using api of aws rekognition service.